Normal eating is stressful to the body.

 While you obtain CoQ10 from animal products and some cruciferous vegetables like broccoli and cauliflower, you can supplement too.

-I personally take 500mg of CoQ10 (ubiquinol form) most days of the week.
+I personally take CoQ10 (ubiquinol) most days of the week.
 It’s the most expensive supplement that I take.
 I live an active lifestyle and I naturally produce less CoQ10 on my own.
 Taking extra CoQ10 helps to insulate me from dietary and environmental stressors.

 My general recommendation is to take 200-300mg of ubiquinol (CoQ10) per day taken after a fat-containing meal.
 As CoQ10 can be more expensive at higher doses - take what you can afford.
 60-100mg is still much better than nothing.